mis à jour

 I will also provide fresh eggs, bread and seasonal vegetables.

-The kitchen will have a gas hob and double ovens, feel free cook at any time.
+The kitchen will have a gas hob and double ovens, you're free to use at any time.
 You are also welcome to join me at mealtimes, if you would like to sample my cooking, a mix of English and Hungarian, and maybe we could share recipes.

 The summer kitchen is currently being used, (until the new kitchen is installed), which has two portable induction hobs, a microwave, air fryer, Crockpot, toaster and mini sink.
 This will continue to be in use, especially once the BBQ is put together.